Dban91/Sales-Data-Analysis_Power-BI/README.md

 # Sales-Data-Analysis_Power-BI
-Simple sales report creation using DAX calculations
+This project is based on global sales insighs using DAX calculations.